Arioch3d/DA_Capstone/README.md

 ---

-### 4. **How to Use the Notebook**

-1. **Open `SuperHero.ipynb` in Jupyter Notebook or VS Code.**

-2. **Run the notebook cells in order:**

-   - The notebook will:
-     - Import all required libraries.
-     - Load the CSV files into pandas DataFrames.
-     - Display sample data and column names for exploration.
-     - Filter and clean the data as needed.
-     - Create and populate SQLite tables for each dataset.
-     - Provide functions for interactive analysis and visualization.

-3. **Key Functions:**

-   - **hero_gender_distribution():**
-     Prompts for a publisher and displays the gender distribution of heroes in a line chart.
-   - **deceased_hero_gender_ratio():**
-     Prompts for a publisher and shows the gender ratio of deceased heroes using a horizontal bar chart.
-   - **join_publisher_with_powers_and_display():**
-     Prompts for a publisher and displays a merged table of heroes and their powers.
-This uses a SQL Join Statement.
-   - **hero_gender_exploded_pie_chart():**
-     Prompts for a publisher and displays a pie chart based on the Gender of the heroes.
-Shows a count of each gender as well as a percentage of the data set.
-This is an exploded pie chart to make it easier to read the lower values.
-   - **hero_year_40yr_bar_chart():**
-     Displays a vertical bar chart based on how many characters were released by publisher every 40 years.
-   - **hero_year_40yr_bar_chart_by_sex():**
-     Displays a vertical bar chart based on how many characters were released by publisher every 40 years seperating each section by gender.

-4. **Custom Queries:**
-   You can modify or add new SQL queries and pandas operations to explore the data further.

----

 ## Example Usage

 - To see the gender distribution for DC Comics heroes, run the cell with `hero_gender_distribution()` and enter `DC Comics` when prompted.